yoonalimsuwan/REAL-FOLD-ONE/README.md

 ``
 # REAL FOLD ONE

-**SOC‑Controlled Universal Refinement , Predictor & High‑Throughput Mutation Scanning Suite And De Novo Protein Design And More**
+**SOC‑Controlled Universal Refinement , Predictor & High‑Throughput Mutation Scanning Suite And De Novo Protein Design , CRISPR-Cas Development (Design) And More**

 Thanks OpenMM , AF3 , Phenix for Foundation of All.